/* * external links open in new window */

 Temples in Driving Distance of Chiang Mai

 Wat Doi Suthep – This is the most important temple in Chiang Mai and home to a Buddha relic.
 It’s located on top of a mountain just outside of town.
-It’s accessible by songthaew from the city or by foot via the Monk’s Trail.
+It’s accessible by songthaew or a rideshare from the city or by foot via the Monk’s Trail.
+Be prepared to climb the 300+ steps to reach the temple

 Wat Phra That Doi Kham – You can’t miss this big white buddha temple on hilltop.